Menno Simons College

 Menno Simons College is a Mennonite college in Winnipeg, Manitoba, Canada.
 It is a college of Canadian Mennonite University (CMU) and is one of CMU's three founding colleges.
 Menno Simons College, located in downtown Winnipeg, is also affiliated with the University of Winnipeg.

 History

 The college is named after Menno Simons, anabaptist leader and founder of the Mennonites.
 It received a provincial charter to grant degrees in 1982.

 Programs

-Through The University of Winnipeg, MSC offers 3- and 4-year programs in International Development Studies and Conflict Resolution Studies.
+Through The University of Winnipeg, MSC offers three- and four-year programs in International Development Studies and Conflict Resolution Studies.

+The College announced that new students would not be admitted to the International Development Studies program (3-year and 4-year) and the 4-year Conflict Resolution Studies program (the 3-year program will continue) as of June 30, 2023.
+Current students will be able to complete their degrees.